DoxaNurse/LITA_Class-Summary/README.md

 ![Screenshot (142)](https://github.com/user-attachments/assets/f33942be-1a06-4dad-9f0d-2765bb68f11d)

-## SQL For data Summarization and Aggregation
+## SQL FOR DATA SUMMARIZATION AND AGGREGATION
+---
 this is where we include some basic lines of code or queries or even DAX expressions used in the analysis:

 ```SQL